sqlxpert/lights-off-aws/README.md

 - A least-privilege queue policy.
-The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or an error queue, if an operation fails).
+The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or the error queue, if an operation fails).
 Encryption in transit is required.

 - Readable IAM policies, broken down into discrete statements by service,